Six Reasons Vendors Are Your Best Small Business Advisors

 Six reasons vendors can be instrumental in growing your business:

-And the best part is that since you’re already paying these professionals for their services, their advice is often thrown in for free – you just have to know enough to ask.
+And the best part is that since you’re already paying these professionals for their services, their advice is often thrown in for free you just must know enough to ask.

 The attorney that incorporated the company is generally a good place to start.